MukitCSTE/UVicSENG360Labs/lab05/index.md

 If you are going to do e-commerce you must buy a valid CA from one of the Web CAs.
 There is no way around it, unfortunately.
 This will allow any browser to authenticate your server (to this day the practice is that we don't authenticate users, only servers, one day this might change).

 Start Firefox and go to [http://www.wolframalpha.com/](http://www.wolframalpha.com/).
+This website does have an https equivalent, but we will not be using that.
 Click on the icon just before the URL (looks like a globe or world).
 Click on "More Information".
 Under "Technical Details" it will tell you that the connection is not encrypted.
 This is expected.

 Now head to [https://www.uvic.ca](https://www.uvic.ca).
 Click again on the icon (this time a small green lock).